Percona-Lab/query-playback/README.md

 Capturing everything in the slow log
 ------------------------------------
-To capture queries for Percona Playback to play back, you will need to run MySQL, MariaDB or Percona Server with the slow query log capturing the queries you wish to run.
+To capture queries for Query Playback to play back, you will need to run MySQL, MariaDB or Percona Server with the slow query log capturing the queries you wish to run.
 You will need the following options to mysqld:

     --slow-query-log --log-slow-admin-statements --log-slow-verbosity=microtime --long-query-time=0